Automatic Association of Cloud Security Controls and Quantifiable Metrics for Certification: From FastText to Sentence Transformers

-The goal of this work, which is part of the European project Emerald\footnote{Emerald: Evidence Management for Continuous Certification as a Service in the Cloud \url{https://www.emerald-he.eu/}}, the Medina's follow-up, is to improve the performance of the Medina's Metric Recommender.
-Unfortunately, the data we have to work with, which is our ground truth, is not much.
-In fact, we have manually made associations between requirements and metrics for 70 requirements and 163 metrics.
+In line with one of the goals of the European project Emerald\footnote{Emerald: Evidence Management for Continuous Certification as a Service in the Cloud \url{https://www.emerald-he.eu/}}, the MEDINA's follow-up, we now try to improve the performance of the MEDINA's Metric Recommender.
+For a direct comparison with the MEDINA approach, we use the same ground truth dataset: manually made associations between 70 controls and 163 metrics.

-The intuition behind our proposal is always to exploit the similarity between texts: the greater the similarity between the metric description and the requirement, the greater the likelihood that the metric is associated with the requirement.
+Our proposal is still based on the idea of exploiting the similarity between texts: the more similar the metric description and the control description are, the more likely it is that the metric is associated with the control.
 This task is related to Semantic Textual Similarity evaluation and has been effectively addressed by transformer models.
 BERT \cite{DBLP:journals/corr/abs-1810-04805}, for instance, has significantly improved the accuracy of semantic similarity calculations compared to earlier techniques \cite{chen2022semeval, yang2020measurement}.
 In this work, we utilize Sentence Transformers, which deliver performance comparable to traditional transformers \cite{sun2022sentence} but are optimized for speed, especially in sentence similarity tasks.

-SBERT, introduced by Nils Reimers and Iryna Gurevych in 2019 \cite{reimers2019sentence}, reduced the time required to compute sentence similarity from 65 hours (using BERT) to just a few seconds, thanks to its siamese network structure.
-This family of models has since expanded to cover various domains, with over 120 variants available on the Hugging Face platform as of September 2024. \cite{huggingFaceSentenceTransformers}.
+Introduced by Reimers and Gurevych in 2019, SBERT \cite{reimers2019sentence} reduces the time required to compute sentence similarity from 65 hours (when using BERT) to just a few seconds thanks to its siamese network structure.
+Since then, this family of models has expanded to cover various domains, with multiple variants currently available on the Hugging Face platform \cite{huggingFaceSentenceTransformers}.